 PM TECH specializes in predictive maintenance technologies.
-Our core services utilize thermal infrared, machine vibration analysis, and portable ultrasound to provide superior inspections on power distribution equipment, rotating mechanical equipment, compressed air/gas systems, and building envelop operations.
+Our core services utilize thermal infrared, machine vibration analysis, and portable ultrasound to provide superior inspections on power distribution equipment, rotating mechanical equipment, compressed air/gas systems, and building envelope operations.
 We collect data with every inspection to monitor, measure, and trend operating parameters properly, and to locate and identify anomalies prior to failure.

 PM TECH is certified with ASNT, ANSI, and UE Systems.